Enlil-nasir I

 Enlil-nasir I was the king of Assyria from c.
-1497 BC to 1485 BC.
+1497–1485 BC.
 In the List of Assyrian kings appears the following entry (king # 62): Enlil-nasir, son of Puzur-Ashur (III), ruled for thirteen years.
-His name is present on two clay cones from Ashur.
+His name is present on two clay cones from Aššur.
 He is mentioned in the Synchronistic King list, but the name of the Babylonian counterpart is illegible.